gammarers/aws-frontend-web-app-deploy-stack/README.md

-# Frontend Web App Deploy Stack
+# AWS Frontend Web App Deploy Stack

 This is an AWS CDK Construct to make deploying a Frontend Web App (SPA) deploy to S3 behind CloudFront.